• Skip to primary navigation

 If you want to set up a website, you’ll still need to get hosting or a website builder / eCommerce provider that provides hosting.

 Name.com offers an all-in-one approach with complementary products.
-You can bundle your domain, website builder, hosting, and email and do it all from their platform.
+You can bundle your domain, website builder, website hosting, and email and do it all from their platform.

 While I personally prefer to separate my hosting and domains to provide an extra layer of control & reliability in addition to cost savings, many website owners prefer to have them bundled for convenience.